bangtedy/aktif/README.md

-# peopleanalytics-regression-book
+# Analisis Kuantitatif

-Handbook of Regression Modeling in People Analytics
+Dengan Contoh Menggunakan R

-This is the repository for the textbook [Handbook of Regression Modeling in People Analytics](http://peopleanalytics-regression-book.org/).
+This is the repository for the book [Analisis Kuantitatif](https://bangtedy.github.io/aktif/).

 Use Issues to flag corrections or requests for additional content.

-## Solutions to exercises

-Solutions to exercises requested by readers are progressively being posted [here](https://keithmcnulty.github.io/peopleanalytics-regression-book/solutions).